Ayarah/Ayarah.github.io/index.md

 # This is Ayarah's new website

-This si a website that i built for OpenCon
+This is a website that i built for OpenCon

 [Here is my real website](/page-two.md)